sreeduggirala/ZK-Magic-Square/README.md

 ## Verifier

-The verifier can be exported as a Solidity contract, which allows for on-chain provability. (i.e building a cryptocurrency bounty system for verified puzzle solvers)
+The verifier can be exported as a Solidity contract, which allows for on-chain verification (i.e., a cryptocurrency bounty for puzzle solvers).